-Jones Swanson has joined with five other law firms to bring a potential class action lawsuit against a LaPlace, Louisiana-based plant that, according to the US Environmental Protection Agency, has for years exposed nearby residents to unsafe concentrations of chloroprene, a “likely carcinogen.”
+Jones Swanson has joined with five other law firms to bring a lawsuit against a LaPlace, Louisiana-based plant that, according to the US Environmental Protection Agency, has for years exposed nearby residents to unsafe concentrations of chloroprene, a “likely carcinogen.”

 DuPont owned the plant until 2015, when it sold the facility, but not the land underlying it, to Denka Performance Elastomer, LLC.

 How unsafe is the air near the plant?
 According to recent EPA findings: